rdacomp/CollapseOS/recipes/rc2014/sdcard/README.md

 wrote to your sd card earlier.
 You can then `peek d` and see that your "Hello World!\n" got loaded in memory!

+## Mounting a filesystem from the SD card

+The Makefile compiles `helo.asm` in `cfsin` and then packs `cfsin` into a CFS filesystem into the `sdcard.cfs` file.
+That can be mounted by Collapse OS!

+    $ cat sdcard.cfs > /dev/sdX

+Then, you insert your SD card in your SPI relay and go:

+	Collapse OS
+	> mptr 9000
+	9000
+	> sdci
+	> bsel 1
+	> fson
+	> fls
+	helo
+	hello.txt
+	> fopn 0 helo
+	> load 10
+	> peek 10
+	210690C3030048656C6C6F210D0A0000
+	> call 00 0000
+	Hello!
+	>

+Now let that sink in for a minute.
+You've just mounted a filesystem on a SD card, loaded a file from it in memory and executed that file, all that on a kernel that weights less than 3 kilobytes!

 [schematic]: spirelay/spirelay.pdf
 [inspiration]: https://www.ecstaticlyrics.com/electronics/SPI/fast_z80_interface.html